View courses in

 Undergraduate Prerequisites: ENG EK 301 and CAS MA 226.

 Properties of fluids.
 Fluid statics.
-Flow kinematics and dynamics.
 Dimensional analysis.
-Control volume approach to conservation of mass, momentum, and energy.
-Analysis of fluid flow along streamline using the Bernoulli equation.
-Pipe flow analysis techniques.
-Discussion of boundary layers, and methods for estimating drag, and lift forces.
-Course consists of a mixture of lectures and labs.
+Control volume approach to conservation of mass, momentum, and energy, leading to the Bernoulli equation.
+Differential analysis approach to conservation of mass and momentum, leading to potential flow and the Navier-Stokes equations.
+Applications to pipe flow, boundary layers analysis, and methods for estimating drag, and lift forces.
+Includes labs.

 ENG ME 304: Energy and Thermodynamics